henryDozie/Project2/README.md

 - What are the most popular games in 2019?
 - What is the highest rated game by Electronic Arts?

 The main section will contain about 6 div elements that function display units. this display will be in a square box making it better responsive on varying screen dimensions.
+These will be function/class based components including;

+- Header
+- Footer
+- Categories
+- Forms `For collecting serch query`
+- Users `A locally stored list of users`
+- Comments `(Users can leave comments on there favourite/worst games)`

 ## API Call
 This API has been tested and returned data is the following format;